Two-legged tie: Use

 Other the seasons, Gaelic football, two-legged finals were used for five seasons of the National Football League, the last in 1988–89.
 The International Rules Series was also two-legged in 1998–2013 and from 2017 onward.

 In Canadian football, two-legged total point series were occasionally used by the Canadian Football League and their predecessor leagues in the postseason, most recently in the 1986 playoffs.

 In Arena football, the playoff semifinals (but not the Arena Bowl itself) are decided, as of the 2018 season, by a two-legged total points playoff.
 In one 2018 semifinal, the first game ended in a tie, and went to overtime.
 However, the winner of the second game won by a larger margin (within regulation time) and was awarded overall victory based on total aggregate points.

+In volleyball, two-legged ties are used e.g. in the CEV Champions League.
+The team earning more points wins the tie.
+A win with 3–0 or 3–1 sets scores three points for the winner, a 3–2 gives two points for the winner, one for the loser.
+If both teams are equal on points after the second match, a single golden set is played immediately after the second match to determine the winner of the tie.

+In handball, two-legged ties with aggreate scores are used in competitions like the EHF Champions League or the qualification to the World Men's and Women's Championships.

-Outside of sports, the American game shows Jeopardy!, Wheel of Fortune, and The Challengers have used the two-legged tie in the final round of tournament play at some point in their history.
+Outside of sports, the American game show Jeopardy! have used the two-legged tie in the final round of tournament play at some point in their history.